damtrx/Real-Dash-CAN-Stream-XML-for-EMU-Black/README.md

-# Real Dash XML example for EMU Black
+# Real Dash USB to CAN XML example for EMU Black

 This repository contains XML files and maybe other examples needed to connect Ecumaster EMU Black with USB to CAN Analyzer via CAN-H and CAN-L inputs/outputs.